symfund/ma35d1-build-environment/README.md

 # Selecting board
 The MA35D1 yocto project supports three boards: **IoT**, **EVB**, and **SOM**.

-When the script prompts to select board, just type 'i' for IoT, 'e' for EVB, or 's' for SOM.
+When the script prompts to select board, just type **'i' for IoT, 'e' for EVB, or 's' for SOM**.
 By default, if user does not choose the board, EVB board will be selected.

 <table>
   <thead>